A CSS rule-set consists of a selector and a declaration block:

-The selector is normally the HTML element you want to style.
+The selector points to the HTML element you want to style.

-Each declaration consists of a property and a value.
+Each declaration includes a CSS property name and a value, separated by a colon.

-A CSS declaration always ends with a semicolon, and declaration groups are surrounded by curly brackets:
+A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.

 In this example all <p> elements will be center-aligned, with a red text color:

 pis a selector in CSS (it points to the HTML element you want to style: <p>).